hgautam/ds-algorithms/linked-lists/README.md

 ### Linked Lists

-Similar to arrays except nodes are stored not stored in back to back memory locations
+Similar to arrays except nodes are not stored in back to back memory locations

 1 -> 2 -> 3 -> 4